And if you liked this post, be sure to check out these popular posts:

 Abigail Adams, the wife of Washington's vice president and successor, John Adams, noted: "[Martha] did not feel as tho her Life was safe in their Hands, many of whom would be told that it was [in] their interest to get rid of her–She therefore was advised to set them all free at the close of the year."

-In other words, Martha was afraid that her late husband's slaves — knowing that her death meant their freedom — might try to kill her.
+In other words, Martha was afraid that her late husband's slaves might try to kill her, knowing her death would mean their freedom.

 Washington also only freed the slaves that belonged to him.
 He said nothing about the enslaved people whom Martha had brought to Mount Vernon when they got married.
 And, in fact, those people remained in bondage.
 When Martha Washington died, they were divided among her grandchildren.

-George Washington facts like that go to show that there's more than meets the eye when it comes to the famous Founding Father — for better and for worse.
+The facts about George Washington like that go to show that there's more than meets the eye when it comes to the famous Founding Father — for better and for worse.